rmjozsa/rmjozsa/README.md

 # Education

-* University of Georgia - Bachelors of Arts in English<br>
+* University of Georgia - Bachelors of Arts in English - 2008
-* College of Charleston - Masters of Arts in English
+* College of Charleston - Masters of Arts in English - 2010

 # Social